niallpaterson/curry-function/README.md

 ## Currying

-Given a function f with n parameters, the curried variant of f returns n functions, each taking exactly one of f's parameters, one parameter by one.
-For an overview on the uses of currying, see [this article](https://medium.com/javascript-scene/curry-and-function-composition-2c208d774983).
+Given a function f with n parameters, curry returns n functions, each taking exactly one of f's parameters, one parameter by one, and returns the next function.
+The final function executes the f's code.
+For an overview on the uses of currying see [this article](https://medium.com/javascript-scene/curry-and-function-composition-2c208d774983).

 To illustrate: